AMI MAMOLO

 Picture

+Data visualization has an important role to play in fostering student understanding as well as in facilitating mathematical communication.
 Projects that include digital making are collaborative, student-centered learning experiences that emphasize problem-solving, resilience, creativity, and student agency.
-Data visualization has an important role to play in fostering student understanding as well as in facilitating mathematical communication.
-Learners can engage in making sense of the world and contributing back to it by combining data visualization and digital making.
+Learners can make sense of the world and contribute back to it by leveraging skills and experiences in computational modeling, data visualization and digital making.

 Highlighted Article: